kyoheiu/felix/README.md

 u                 :Undo put/delete/rename.
 Ctrl + r          :Redo put/delete/rename.
-v                 :Toggle whether to show the preview. s                 :Toggle vertical or horizontal split in the preview mode.
+v                 :Toggle whether to show the preview. s                 :Toggle between vertical / horizontal split in the preview mode.
-Alt + j / Up      :Scroll down the preview text.
+Alt + j / Down    :Scroll down the preview text.
-Alt + k / Down    :Scroll up the preview text. backspace         :Toggle whether to show hidden items. t                 :Toggle the sort order (name <-> modified time).
+Alt + k / Up      :Scroll up the preview text. backspace         :Toggle whether to show hidden items. t                 :Toggle the sort order (name <-> modified time).
 :                 :Switch to the shell mode. c                 :Switch to the rename mode.
-/                 :Search items by the keyword. n                 :Going forward to the item that matches the keyword.
+/                 :Search items by the keyword. n                 :Go forward to the item that matches the keyword.
-N                 :Going backward to the item that matches the keyword.
+N                 :Go backward to the item that matches the keyword.
 Esc               :Return to the normal mode.
 :cd / :z          :Go to the home directory.
 :z <keyword>      :Same as `z <keyword>`.